Whey Protein vs. Casein (Which is Best for You?)

 This slow release can support endurance activities by providing steady energy throughout your workout or event.

-Casein also aids in reducing muscle breakdown during prolonged exercise sessions by supplying essential amino acids that prevent muscle damage.
+Casein also helps reduce muscle breakdown during prolonged exercise sessions by supplying essential amino acids that prevent muscle damage.

-Whether focused on short bursts of high-intensity exercise or long-duration endurance training, adding whey protein and casein to your diet can provide optimal benefits for your performance goals.
+Whether focused on short bursts of high-intensity exercise or long-duration endurance training, adding whey protein and casein to your diet can benefit your performance goals.

 How to Use Whey Protein & Casein

-To add whey protein and casein into your diet, consuming them at different times is recommended for maximum benefits.
+To add whey protein and casein to your diet, it is recommended that you consume them at different times for maximum benefits.

 Recommended dosage & timing